osama1225/Distributed-File-System/README.md

 1- Each file is replicated on several servers.

-2- there is a master server that contain metadata about replica-servers locations and mapping between files and their locations.
+2- A Master server that contains metadata about replica-servers locations and mapping between files and their locations.

 3- Clients request read/write on file by:
   - Send the request to the master server with the file name.